samuelim01/peerprep/services/question/README.md

 ## Add Question

 This endpoint allows the addition of a new question.
+The `id` is now automatically generated by the system to ensure uniqueness.

 - **HTTP Method**: `POST`
 - **Endpoint**: `/questions`

 ### Parameters:

-- `id` (Required) - The unique ID of the question.
 - `title` (Required) - The title of the question.
 - `description` (Required) - A description of the question.
 - `topics` (Required) - The topics associated with the question.